uom-nilani/2020-11-12-cilip-mdg/index.md

 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the
 latitude: "45"        # decimal latitude of workshop venue (use https://www.latlong.net/)
 longitude: "-1"       # decimal longitude of the workshop venue (use https://www.latlong.net)
-humandate: "Every Thursday from November 12 - December 3"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "Thursday November 12, November 26, December 03 and December 10"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "9:30 am - 12:30 pm"    #  (e.g., "9:00 am - 4:30 pm")
 startdate: 2020-11-12      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: FIXME        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02